Mark Antony: Fulvia's civil war

 The conflict between Octavian and Fulvia caused great political and social unrest throughout Italy.
 Tensions escalated into open war, however, when Octavian divorced Claudia, Fulvia's daughter from her first husband Publius Clodius Pulcher.
 Outraged, Fulvia, supported by Lucius, raised an army to fight for Antony's rights against Octavian.
 According to the ancient historian Appian, Fulvia's chief reason for the war was her jealousy of Antony's affairs with Cleopatra in Egypt and desire to draw Antony back to Rome.
-Lucius and Fulvia took a political and martial gamble in opposing Octavian and Lepidus, however, as the Roman army still depended on the Triumvirs for their salaries.
-Lucius and Fulvia, supported by their army, marched on Rome and promised the people an end to the Triumvirate in favor of Antony's sole rule.
+Lucius and Fulvia took a political and martial gamble in opposing Octavian and Lepidus, however, as the Roman army still depended on the triumvirs for their salaries.
+Lucius and Fulvia, supported by their army, marched on Rome and promised the people an end to the triumvirate in favor of Antony's sole rule.
 However, when Octavian returned to the city with his army, the pair were forced to retreat to Perusia in Etruria.
 Octavian placed the city under siege while Lucius waited for Antony's legions in Gaul to come to his aid.
 Away in the East and embarrassed by Fulvia's actions, Antony gave no instructions to his legions.
 Without reinforcements, Lucius and Fulvia were forced to surrender in February 40 BC.
 While Octavian pardoned Lucius for his role in the war and even granted him command in Spain as his chief lieutenant there, Fulvia was forced to flee to Greece with her children.
 With the war over, Octavian was left in sole control over Italy.
 When Antony's governor of Gaul died, Octavian took over his legions there, further strengthening his control over the West.

 Despite the Parthian Empire's invasion of Rome's eastern territories, Fulvia's civil war forced Antony to leave the East and return to Rome in order to secure his position.
 Meeting her in Athens, Antony rebuked Fulvia for her actions before sailing on to Italy with his army to face Octavian, laying siege to Brundisium.
 This new conflict proved untenable for both Octavian and Antony, however.
 Their centurions, who had become important figures politically, refused to fight due to their shared service under Caesar.
 The legions under their command followed suit.
 Meanwhile, in Sicyon, Fulvia died of a sudden and unknown illness.
-Fulvia's death and the mutiny of their soldiers allowed the triumvirs to effect a reconciliation through a new power sharing agreement in September 40 BC.
-The Roman world was redivided, with Antony receiving the Eastern provinces, Octavian the Western provinces, and Lepidus relegated to a clearly junior position as governor of Africa.
-This agreement, known as the Treaty of Brundisium, reinforced the Triumvirate and allowed Antony to begin preparing for Caesar's long-awaited campaign against the Parthian Empire.
+Fulvia's death and the mutiny of their soldiers allowed the triumvirs to effect a reconciliation through a new power-sharing agreement in September 40 BC.
+The Roman world was redivided, with Antony receiving the Eastern provinces, Octavian the Western provinces, and Lepidus retained his junior position as governor of Africa.
+This agreement, known as the Treaty of Brundisium, reinforced the triumvirate and allowed Antony to begin preparing for Caesar's long-awaited campaign against the Parthian Empire.
 As a symbol of their renewed alliance, Antony married Octavia, Octavian's sister, in October 40 BC.